win8linux/headline/README.md

 ## Screenshots
 Screenshots of theme in [iTerm2](https://iterm2.com/index.html).
 Using [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) for continuous line and fancy icons.

+**NOTE:** A font with ligatures is no longer required for a continuous line.

 > <img src="https://raw.githubusercontent.com/moarram/headline/assets/images/theme-light.png" width="600"/>
 >
 > Status showing `+` for staged changes, `!` for unstaged changes, and `?` for untracked files (configurable).